NCL Home> Application examples> Data Analysis || Data files for some examples

 ESMF_regrid_6.ncl / ESMF_wgts_6.ncl / ESMF_all_6.ncl:

-This example shows how to regrid from a curvilinear CMIP5 global grid (220 x 256) to a 1x1 degree grid, using all three interpolation methods.
+This example shows how to regrid from a curvilinear CMIP5 global grid (220 x 256) to a 1x1 degree grid, using three interpolation methods.
 Note that the grid corners are needed for the "conserve" method, and they are provided on the file as variables called "lat_vertices" and "lon_vertices".
 The special attributes "GridCornerLat" and "GridCornerLon" were set to these arrays before calling curvilinear_to_SCRIP.

 ESMF_regrid_7.ncl / ESMF_wgts_7.ncl / ESMF_all_7.ncl: